Table of Contents

 Note that you must be subscribed to send a message to the ffmpeg-user or libav-user mailing lists.

 Perform a site search using your favorite search engine.
 Example:

 site:lists.ffmpeg.org/pipermail/ffmpeg-user/ "search term"

 You can ask for help in the official #ffmpeg IRC channel on Freenode.

 Some users prefer the third-party Nabble interface which presents the mailing lists in a typical forum layout.

 There are also numerous third-party help sites such as Super User and r/ffmpeg on reddit.

 Instead, use trimmed interleaved/inline replies (example).

-The message size limit is 500 kilobytes for the user lists and 1000 kilobytes for ffmpeg-devel.
+The message size limit is 1000 kilobytes.
 Please provide links to larger files instead of attaching them.

 Anywhere that is not too annoying for us to use.